OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 [OAuth 2.0 defines a delegation protocol for conveying authorization decisions across APIs and a network of web-enabled applications](https://oauth.net/articles/authentication/).
 It is used in a variety of applications, including user authentication applications.

+Common uses for OAuth2 include:

+- Getting permission from the user to access an online service using their account.
+- Authenticating to an online service on behalf of the user.
+- Handling authentication errors.

 According to OAuth 2.0, a mobile client seeking access to a user's resources must first ask the user to authenticate against an *authentication server*.
 With the users' approval, the authorization server then issues a token that allows the app to act on behalf of the user.
 Note that the OAuth2 specification doesn't define any particular kind of authentication or access token format.

 OAuth 2.0 defines four roles: